 Robots will not create mass unemployment because human capabilities and human interaction will be needed, at least for the medium term future.

 On the basis that a robot hasn’t taken your whole job, robots will make your life much more efficient.
 The idea is that they will perform the tasks that are easily automated for a robot but laborious for a human.

 IBM Watson’s performance on jeopardy showed the ability for robots to respond to questions from a human, which is highly transferrable to many laborious situations - just take the call centre environment, for example.

 Most current call centres have an automated first response programme to direct your call to the appropriate area of the business.
 Imagine speaking with Watson, a fully automated chatbot that can diagnose and offer solutions to your queries, all without having to speak with a human.
-If you have to speak with a human, you will still have that ability, however the reduction in human-human interactions means less time out of your lunch break on hold with a certain entertainment & internet provider.
+If you have to speak with a human, you will still have that ability, however, the reduction in human-human interactions means less time out of your lunch break on hold with a certain entertainment and internet provider.

 I look at some of my daily tasks and think they could easily be automated, and the reality is, if they were I would have much more time for commercially focused tasks.

 I’d like to say all my time is precious however I, like all, succumb to procrastination.
 But more time in the day would be great, and if a robot can give that to me then I would be very happy.